 Chronic Wasting Disease (CWD) was first recognized as a clinical disease in 1967 in Colorado.
 As of January 2020, CWD in free-ranging deer, elk and/or moose has been reported in at least 24 states in the continental United States, as well as two provinces in Canada.
 CWD has NOT been detected in Kentucky.
 Approved CWD Import States: Alaska, Idaho, Indiana, Louisiana, Maine, and North Carolina

 What is CWD?

 Program requirements include fencing (monitored by Kentucky Fish & Wildlife), individual animal identification, regular inventories, and testing of all animals over 12 months of age that die for any reason.
-With each year of successful surveillance, participating herds will advance in status.
 State agriculture agencies are responsible for safeguarding the health of domestic livestock including alternative livestock species such as deer and elk.
 When native wildlife species are farmed the jurisdictions become more complex.
 Regulatory authority for farmed cervids in Kentucky lies with the State agriculture agency and the wildlife agency.
 Kentucky has established CWD surveillance and/or herd certification programs and import requirements for farmed cervids.

 Farmed Deer Herds in Kentucky

-Kentucky has approximately 68 farmed deer herds with a herd status of approximately 1700 deer and 180 elk.
+Kentucky has approximately 108 farmed deer herds and about 2500 cervids.
+All herds are inspected twice a year by an Inspector.
 All herds are quarterly inspected by a Kentucky Department of Agriculture inspector as well as a yearly visit by a representative from the Kentucky Department of Fish and Wildlife.
 An annual census and veterinarian inspection of the herd is also performed.